pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/04_checkbox_radio.md

 ## Custom Control Active

 In the previous example, we used `animation` to replicate the ripple effect.
-We have a problem where the animation doesn't replay on subsequent clicks.
-One time CSS `animation`s don't replay once it has completed, we will have to force it to replay by resetting it in the active state.
+We have a problem where the animation does not replay on subsequent clicks.

+One time CSS `animation`s do not replay once it has completed, we will have to force it to replay by resetting it in the active state.

 ```scss
 .custom-control.custom-checkbox,